huggingface/chat-ui/README.md

 You can also simply enable the local google websearch by setting `USE_LOCAL_WEBSEARCH=true` in your `.env.local` or specify a SearXNG instance by adding the query URL to `SEARXNG_QUERY_URL`.

-You can enable Javascript when parsing webpages to improve compatibility with `WEBSEARCH_JAVASCRIPT=true` at the cost of increased CPU usage.
+You can enable javascript when parsing webpages to improve compatibility with `WEBSEARCH_JAVASCRIPT=true` at the cost of increased CPU usage.
 You'll want at least 4 cores when enabling.

 ### Custom models